arp242/arp242.net/_posts/2016-09-04-yaml_probably_not_so_great_after_all.markdown

 	: [ 2001-07-02, 2001-08-12,
 		2001-08-14 ]

-So aside from the fact that most readers of this probably won’t even know what this does, try parsing it in Python with PyYAML:
+Aside from the fact that most readers of this probably won’t even know what this does, try parsing it in Python with PyYAML:

 	yaml.constructor.ConstructorError: while constructing a mapping
 	  in "a.yaml", line 1, column 1
 	found unhashable key
 	  in "a.yaml", line 1, column 3

-But in Ruby it works:
+In Ruby it works:

 	{
 		["Detroit Tigers", "Chicago cubs"] => [